It is important to view your organization like it is a sailing vessel. All successful businesses have what I call seaworthiness.

 All the above creates a special chemistry and makes people want to visit you and even work at your office space for a morning or afternoon to feed off the kinetic energy they see and feel.
 These visitors leave your office impressed and even uplifted.
 They say to themselves as they depart, “These folks have something quite special going on here.”

 Well, there is good news here.
 This repair work on your hull is a sign that you have a legitimate ethos.
-People deeply care about where they work, and they love working with the folks they call their teammates, which is a wonderful thing.
-They want, therefore, to help you fix the hull area and contribute where they can because they are genuinely invested in the place and its overall well-being.
+People deeply care where they work, they love working with the folks they call their teammates, which is a wonderful thing.
+They want therefore to help you fix the hull area and contribute where they can because they genuinely care for the place and its overall well being.

-If you are in a leadership role, my advice is to engage your team in the fixing process that needs to be done.
+If you are in a leadership role, my advice is engage your team in the fixing process that needs to be done.
 Tap their insights.
 Get their feedback.
 Take it all seriously and talk openly about it.
-Get the hull work done and then humbly move forward.
+Get the hull work done and then humbly and boldly move forward.

 Remember, too, as a leader of a company that has a greenhouse-like culture, places where people and ideas flourish, you have something unique, starting with your talented people and the clients they serve.
 Don’t beat yourself up too much on the repair work.
 Mainly learn from it, keep moving and keep navigating the boat you are sailing.
 Again, you have to keep moving.
 You have new opportunities ahead and new places to explore.
 Sail and press on in your quest!